SwarmDebugging/SwarmDebuggingVSCode/README.md

 This version of vscode also includes the Swarm Debugging Manager extension to manage Products and debugging tasks of developers: [Swarm Debugging Manager](https://github.com/SwarmDebugging/SwarmDebuggingManager).

+All lines and files added from the original source can be easilly found by searching for "Swarm Debugging Project Addition".

 ## Using and Contributing

 Follow the same steps mentioned on the [Visual Studio Code GitHub Repository](https://github.com/Microsoft/vscode/wiki/How-to-Contribute).